-These fellowships are grounded in the idea that creating leads to the deepest form of learning because it helps students grasp the relevance of their work while also demanding rigorous study and original research, often with engagement with a community of practice (such as residents of South Bethlehem, health professionals in Ghana, businesses in Lehigh Valley, student clubs, or astrobiology research groups).
-The CIFFs aim to support faculty who want to integrate this ethos of creating into their courses to inspire students to take radical ownership in the learning process as well as champion their course-related projects after the course ends.
-Students have the opportunity to advance projects forward through other Lehigh resources such as the new provisional Creative Inquiry (CINQ) courses, Mountaintop Initiative, Baker Institute for Entrepreneurship, Creativity and Innovation, Center for Community Engagement, Lehigh@Nasdaq Center, etc.
+These fellowships are grounded in the idea that creating leads to the deepest form of learning because it helps students grasp the relevance of their work while also demanding rigorous study and original research, often with engagement with a community of practice (e.g. residents of South Bethlehem, health professionals in Ghana, businesses in Lehigh Valley, student clubs, astrobiology research groups).
+The CIFFs aim to support faculty who want to integrate this ethos of creating into their courses and inspire students to take radical ownership in the learning process as well as champion their course-related projects after the course ends.
+Students have the opportunity to advance projects forward through other Lehigh resources such as Creative Inquiry (CINQ) courses, the Mountaintop Initiative, Baker Institute for Entrepreneurship, Creativity and Innovation, Wilbur Design Labs, Lehigh@Nasdaq Center, etc.

-For the 2018-19 academic year, the OVPCI will be offering ten CI Faculty Fellowships.
-Engagement over the two-semester period is required and Fellows are required to attend a two-day orientation workshop (August 23-24, 2018) as well as participate in two other workshops and three lunch meetings for lateral knowledge sharing each semester.
+For the 2020-21 academic year, the Office of Creative Inquiry will grant up to ten (10) CI Faculty Fellowships.
+Engagement over the two-semester academic year is required, and Fellows attend a mandatory half-day orientation workshop early in the Fall semester.
+In addition, Fellows will participate in other workshops and monthly lunch meetings for lateral knowledge sharing each semester.
 Fellows will have access to special workshops on topics such as Selecting Appropriate Active Learning Pedagogies, Inquiry-Based Teaching, Finding Funding for Passion Projects, Finding Funding from Non-Traditional Sources, Use of Creative Spaces, and Faculty Balance of Research / Teaching / Service and Creative Inquiry.
-Fellows are expected to share their work at the CITL symposium in April 2019 and student projects are encouraged to present at the 2019 Lehigh Expo.
+Fellows are expected to share their work at the CITL Symposium on Teaching and Learning in April 2021 and student projects are expected to present their projects at the 2021 Lehigh Expo.

 All full-time faculty, including Professors of Practice, are eligible to apply.
 At this time, Part-Time and Adjunct faculty are not eligible to apply.
-Please email your application to email@example.com and include:
+Please email your application packet to firstname.lastname@example.org.
+Applications should include: